flutter/website/src/development/accessibility-and-localization/internationalization.md

 To add support for other languages, an application must specify additional `MaterialApp` (or `CupertinoApp`) properties, and include a package called `flutter_localizations`.
-As of November 2020, this package supports 78 languages.
+As of January 2023, this package supports 79 languages.

 To begin, start by creating a new Flutter application in a directory of your choice with the `flutter create` command.